rtuhpc/hpc-platform/doc/lti.md

    - The platform registers itself with the LTI Tool, providing its public key as part of the registration process.
 This allows the LTI Tool to establish trust with the platform and verify its identity.

 3. Launch Request:
-   - The platform initiates the launch process and includes its public key in the LTI Launch Request as metadata.
+   - The platform initiates the launch process and includes its public key as metadata in the LTI Launch Request.
 This public key is used by the LTI Tool to verify the authenticity and integrity of subsequent messages from the platform.

 4. JWT Signing:
    - As part of the launch process, the platform signs the LTI Launch Request using its private key.
 This signature ensures the integrity and authenticity of the request.
 The LTI Tool can verify this signature using the platform's public key.

 5. Request Verification on the LTI Tool Side:
    - The LTI Tool receives the LTI Launch Request and extracts the platform's public key from the metadata.
-It uses this public key to verify the signature of the request, ensuring that it has been signed by the platform's private key.
+It uses this public key to verify the signature of the request, ensuring that the platform's private key has signed it.

 6. Establishing Trust:
    - Once the LTI Tool successfully verifies the request's signature using the platform's public key, it establishes trust with the platform.
 This trust enables further secure communication and exchange of information between the platform and the LTI Tool.